 Myths, Legends, and Stories

-The Ifrit and Prophet Sulayman (Quran)
+The Ifrit and Prophet Sulayman

 In the Quran (Surah An-Naml 27:39-40), Prophet Sulayman seeks to bring the throne of the Queen of Sheba, Bilqis, to his court to demonstrate divine power.
-An Ifrit among the jinn steps forward, its voice resonant with confidence, declaring, “I will fetch it for you before you rise from your seat, for I am strong and trustworthy in this task.”
+An Ifrit among the Jinn steps forward, its voice resonant with confidence, declaring, “I will fetch it for you before you rise from your seat, for I am strong and trustworthy in this task.”

 Immediately, its malevolent presence fills the court, exuding strength as it promises swift delivery of the massive throne across vast distances.
 Yet, before the Ifrit can act, a human scholar, gifted with knowledge of the Scripture, speaks up, claiming he can bring the throne before Sulayman’s glance returns.

-The Fisherman and the Evil Ifrit (One Thousand and One Nights)
+The Fisherman and the Evil Ifrit

 In a renowned tale from One Thousand and One Nights, a humble fisherman, struggling to provide for his family, casts his net into the sea four times with no success.
 On his final attempt, he hauls up a heavy copper jar, sealed with a lead stopper bearing the seal of Prophet Sulayman.